7 Facts You Should Know About Student Loan Forgiveness Programs

 If you owe Uncle Sam, say thanks to the new tax code.

 Each year, Americans eagerly await their tax refunds.
-This year, they might hit a wall.
+This tax season, many are in for a rude awakening.

-While there’s nothing you can do about the shutdown – especially if it shuts down again in three weeks – there’s plenty you can do to hack your taxes and max out your return.
+The law is the law, and there’s nothing you can do about it now.
+But you can still learn plenty to hack your taxes and max out your return this year.
 Here’s our roundup of expert advice for 2019…

 The new law keeps the same seven tax brackets, but at reduced rates.